vusause/Tech-Blog/src/pages/04-11-2018-Docker/index.md

 ```
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
 five-server         latest              ab5578b1699d        20 seconds ago      676MB
 node               latest              aa3e171e4e95        7 days ago          673MB
 ```

 Now finally to run the image as a container.
-Note that this will map port 5555 within the container to port 8080 on your localhost
+Note that this will map port 5555 within the container to port 8080 on your localhost.

 ```
 $ docker run -p 5555:8080 five-server
 ```

-If you access `localhost:8080` and recieve the result `5` then congratulations you have successfully created and run your first Docker container!
+If you access localhost:8080 and recieve the payload '5' then congratulations, you have successfully created and run your first Docker container!